Skip to content

 316L steel: What are its specificities?

 Looking for a steel watch?
-Charlie Paris offers you French watches with steel bracelets and for all of our watch cases we use 316L steel, a steel that resists corrosion.
+Charlie Paris offers French watches with steel bracelets, and for all our watch cases, we use 316L steel, a steel that resists corrosion.
 But what is 316L steel?
-What are its characteristics ?
-In this article, Team Charlie Paris will present 316L steel to you and its characteristics.
+What are its characteristics?
+In this article, the Charlie Paris Team will introduce you to 316L steel and its characteristics.

 316L Steel, Stainless Steel, Steel, what are the differences?

-Steel is a metal alloy consisting mainly of iron but also of carbon.
-Carbon added between 0.02% and 2% transforms iron into steel and makes it even stronger but also gives it a certain “flexibility”, which is why steel is widely used for construction.
-At this stage steel (and 316L steel) is not a stainless alloy.
-Above 3% carbon, iron becomes cast iron but this large quantity of carbon makes this metal very hard but also brittle.
+Steel is a metal alloy made primarily of iron and carbon.
+Adding carbon at a rate of 0.02% to 2% transforms iron into steel, making it even stronger but also giving it a certain "flexibility," which is why steel is widely used for construction.
+At this stage, steel (and 316L steel) is not a stainless alloy.
+Beyond 3% carbon, iron becomes cast iron, but this large amount of carbon makes this metal very hard but also brittle.

 • Steel, an oxidizable alloy: Raw steel is an oxidizable alloy.
-It will naturally bind with oxygen molecules present in the air or water through redox reactions.
-This reaction is more commonly called “corrosion”.
-These reactions result in the appearance of iron oxide and hydroxide, also called rust, this famous orange-red substance found on certain iron structures.
+It will naturally bond with oxygen molecules present in the air or water through oxidation-reduction reactions.
+This reaction is more commonly called "corrosion."
+These reactions result in the appearance of iron oxide and hydroxide, also called rust, the famous orange-red substance found on certain iron structures.
 Rust is a destructive agent that gradually consumes steel until it completely decomposes.

-• From steel to stainless steel: Strauss and Maurer, two German chemists filed a patent in 1912 to exploit the first stainless steel, a clever mixture of steel and chromium (the discovery of which dating from 1797 is attributed to the French Nicolas Louis Vauquelin) and nickel (discovered in 1751 by Axel Frederik Cronstedt), which makes the steel very resistant to corrosion and prevents it from rusting.
-Chromium content of stainless steel is at least 10.5%, its Carbon content must be less than 1.2% and its Nickel content around 8%.
+• From steel to stainless steel: Strauss and Maurer, two German chemists, filed a patent in 1912 to exploit the first stainless steel, a clever mixture of steel and chromium (whose discovery, dating from 1797, is attributed to the Frenchman) Nicolas Louis Vauquelin) and nickel (discovered in 1751 by Axel Frederik Cronstedt), which makes the steel very resistant to corrosion and prevents it from rusting.
+The chromium content of stainless steel is at least 10.5%, its Carbon content must be less than 1.2% and its Nickel content approximately 8%.
 There are 3 categories of stainless steel: ferritic, martensitic and austenitic stainless steels.

 Why 316L steel in our watches?

-For all of our watches , we chose to work with 316L steel.
-As you will have understood, this alloy is recognized for its durability and also its great resistance to corrosion, two elements that we consider essential for our cases.
+For all of our watches , We have chosen to work with 316L steel.
+As you will have understood, this alloy is known for its durability and also its high resistance to corrosion, two elements that we consider essential for our cases.
 From an aesthetic point of view, 316L steel is a stainless steel whose shine lasts over time and does not tarnish.
-Finally, it can be recycled very easily and completely.
-So stainless steel watches can have a new life.
-The commitment from an ecological point of view being part of the strong values at Charlie Paris, it is natural that we turned to this type of steel for our watches .
+Finally, it is very easily and completely recycled.
+Thus, stainless steel watches can have a new life.
+The commitment from an ecological point of view being part of the strong values at Charlie Paris, it was natural that we turned to this type of steel for our watches .

 You might like these articles